Caffeine, Energy Drinks and Alcohol Interactions

 - Amp Energy

-Caffeine is the main ingredient in most energy drinks, and a 24-oz energy drink may contain from 80 mg to 500 mg of caffeine (similar to that in four or five cups of coffee).
+Caffeine is the main ingredient in most energy drinks, and a 24-oz energy drink may contain from 80 mg to 500 mg of caffeine (similar to four or five cups of coffee).
+The FDA requires energy drink labels to list if the product contains caffeine, but the FDA does not require a caffeine limit or reporting of the actual level of caffeine from the manufacturer.

-While caffeine is used responsibly and safely, some people misuse energy drinks by combining them with alcohol to heighten a sense of intoxication.
-Combining alcohol with energy drinks that are high in caffeine or guarana has become popular among a younger crowd.
+While caffeine is usually used responsibly and safely, some people misuse energy drinks by combining them with alcohol to boost a sense of intoxication.
+Combining alcohol with energy drinks that are high in caffeine or guarana has become popular among the younger crowd, including college students.
 Males between the ages of 18 and 34 years consume the most energy drinks, and about 30% of teens drink them on a regular basis.

 - A study in the journal Pediatrics found that 54% of 496 surveyed college students reported mixing energy drinks with alcohol, and 49% drank three or more energy drinks mixed with alcohol at one setting.